mdtanker/polartoolkit/paper/paper.md

 3) Create a map
   * plot a basemap of imagery
   * plot water column thickness data
-  * add a colorbar histogram to show data distribution
+  * add a colorbar histogram to show the data distribution
   * add features like a scale bar, inset map, and a title

 ```python